giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 ## How to disable monitoring?

-To disable monitoring for a cluster you need to label the Cluster CR with :
+To disable monitoring for a cluster you need to label the Cluster CR with:

 ```yaml
 giantswarm.io/monitoring: false